ThePhD/sol2/docs/source/api/function.rst

 	class function : public reference;

 Function is a correct-assuming version of :doc:`protected_function<protected_function>`, omitting the need for typechecks and error handling.
 It is the default function type of Sol.
-When called without the return types being specified by either a ``sol::types<...>`` list or a ``call<Ret...>( ... )`` template type list, it generates a :ref:`function_result<proxy#function-result>` class that gets implicitly converted to the requested return type.
+When called without the return types being specified by either a ``sol::types<...>`` list or a ``call<Ret...>( ... )`` template type list, it generates a :ref:`function_result<function-result>` class that gets implicitly converted to the requested return type.
 For example:

 .. code-block:: lua
 	:caption: func_barks.lua